Ballistic Military Combat Helmets and Which One is Right for You!

 - Compatible with night vision eyewear, the AN/PVS Monocular Night Vision Device.

 In addition, a riot control visor can be attached to the PASGT.
-The MICH helmet on the other hand is slightly smaller, offering 8% less coverage.
+The MICH combat helmet on the other hand is slightly smaller, offering 8% less coverage.
 This feature allows the wearer better vision especially when firing from a lying position.
 The ear covers are also raised higher to accommodate communication and headset devices.

 Fast/High Cut/Maritime cut/ ATE® or Above the ear: